Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 ### The Devil Advocate

-If the party manages to meet with Oddie, he'll be quite delighted to know they intend to exploit the Kintargo Contract and will actually struggle to disguise his excitement.
+If the party manages a peaceful meeting with Oddie, he'll be quite delighted to know they intend to exploit the Kintargo Contract and will actually struggle to disguise his excitement.
 He's as much of an evil asshole as any devil, but he's also obsessed with his craft and considers the Kintargo Contract to be a masterpiece.

 Oddie _wants_ it hidden clause to be exploited, because once it becomes public it will impress both his peers and his superiors for managing to slip something